 Following its success with Turkey, Steptoe continued to build its investment treaty practice with the hire of Lucinda Low in Washington, DC.
 Low has acted in Corn Products v Mexico – a case that produced the largest NAFTA award at the time it was issued – and served as US-appointed arbitrator in another dispute under the free trade agreement.

-In 2007, the firm bolstered its practice with the addition of Australian partner Matthew Coleman in London.
+In 2007, the firm bolstered its practice with the addition of partner Matthew Coleman in London.
 Accompanying him were three investment treaty cases against Zimbabwe, including one that featured the largest number of claimants in a single ICSID case at the time.

 The other cases – Bernhard von Pezold and Border Timbers Limited – resulted in two landmark awards in 2015 concerning a land reform programme initiated by Zimbabwe’s president, Robert Mugabe, which aimed to redistribute land owned by white settlers to the black indigenous population.